home Hair & Skin arrow

 All you need now is a little patience.
 Give your hair 6 to 8 weeks and be amazed by noticeably thicker, stronger and fresher hair.
 It's worth the wait.

 Special tip: You want a stunning result?
-Then our experts at HAIR & SKIN recommend that you have several PRP treatments in a row.
+Then our experts at HAIR & SKIN recommend that you have several autologous blood treatments in a row.
 With 4 sessions at intervals of 4 weeks you will soon experience your hairy miracle.

 Hair Transplant